williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 <span class="api-uri-template api-uri-post"><span class="api-label">POST</span> /users/*:uid*/factors/*:fid*/verify</span>

 Verifies a `push` factor.
 First, send a request to the device.
 When successfully sent, you are in a waiting state.
-Then, poll the device for a response or a timeout.
+Then, poll for user action.

 <u>Start the Verify Transaction</u>